siwekk1/siwekk1/README.md

 I've never participated in bootcamps and have not studied any IT-related subject, I am self-taught

-I am particularly interested in backend/machine learning/cybersecurity, I don't like frontend
+I am particularly interested in backend/machine learning, I don't like frontend

 Also before starting coding, I did research on the subject, now it's time to supplement it with practice